 - 6. Check the mounting bolts on the unit, compressor and fan motors.
 Tighten if necessary. - 7.
 Clean the defrost drains. - 8.
-Observe the unit for proper operation and functions during Pre-load Operation. - 9.
+Optional: Inspect water-cooled condenser-receiver tank, water lines and fittings for water leaks.
+When water lines are disconnected, also check to be sure that the water drains completely from the condenser-receiver tank.
+Report defective fittings and tanks that do not drain to a technician. - 9.
+Observe the unit for proper operation and functions during Pre-load Operation. - 10.
 Check to be sure the container ID that appears in the Configuration menu is correct.